Abhishekkohli/Disease-Predictor/README.md

 The project.py file contains the GUI code.
 It is implemented in Python using the Tkinter module.

 The Project_backend.py file contains the implementation of Machine Learning concepts to predict the disease based on a given set of inputs as symptoms by the user.
-Libraries used: Scikit Learn, Pandas, Matplotlib, Numpy, Seaborn.
+Language: Python; Libraries used: Scikit Learn, Pandas, Matplotlib, Numpy, Seaborn, StatsModels.api .

 Testing.csv file contains the testing dataset.